Mathématique: Chapter 52

 Chapter 52

 Young woke with his alarm at ass o’clock in the morning.
-The sun was just beginning to backlight the mountains in the blue-gold of a Colorado sunrise.
-He hauled himself out of bed, slow and resolute, and stood at his bedroom window, staring at the distant rise of the Front Range.
+The sun backlit the mountains in the blue-gold of a Colorado sunrise.
+He hauled himself out of bed, slow and resolute, and stood at his window, studying the distant rise of the Front Range.

-He felt sluggish, like the hot, deadweight of the summer was still tied around his neck.
-He’d be dragging August like a cross for months and months to come.
+He felt sluggish, like the hot, dead weight of the summer was still tied around his neck.
+He’d be dragging August like a cross for months to come.
 He wondered how the hell Jackson did it.
 Did any of it.
 Young could barely get himself out of bed, even with something real on his to-do list.

-There was an unsettling complexity that was emerging out of the shredded nest of his settling memories.
-A strange, double overlay of David Telford the traitorous, murderous, duplicitous fucking bastard—and a David Telford who had needed to be saved, and who hadn’t been.
-Who, now, probably wouldn’t ever be.
+There was an unsettling complexity emerging from the shredded nest of his settling memories.
+A strange, double overlay of David Telford the traitorous, murderous, duplicitous bastard—and a David Telford, brave as hell, who’d walked, without backup, into a waiting abyss.
+He’d needed to be saved.
+And there’d been no one to do it.

-He had enough on his plate trying to work up the momentum to make it to base by a respectable oh eight thirty to meet his new command, which currently consisted of Ginn of the Sixth House, also known as the Piece of Work Who Had Nearly Killed Sam Carter.
+Even so, it was tough to work up the momentum to make it to base by a respectable 0830 to meet his new command, which consisted of Ginn of the Sixth House, also known as the Piece of Work Who’d Almost Killed Sam Carter.

 You’ll like her, Jackson had said.